 (Hannah Kagona, MTCC Outreach Family Support Team Leader)

-The result was a simple, single-storey structure, located adjacent to Chilomoni Police Station; in this way, victims and offenders could be kept completely separate from one another in the event of an assault.
+The Victim Support Unit is a simple, single-storey structure, located adjacent to the Chilomoni Police Station; in this way, victims and offenders could be kept completely separate from one another in the event of an assault.
 The building is designed to accommodate victims and their children who may be unable to return to their homes for several days following an assault; it therefore contains two offices for consultation and investigation (one for adult victims and one for child victims), a bedroom large enough to accommodate up to four people, and a bathroom with shower.
 The “living” space has deliberately been separated from the public office space, through the use of a small Lobby, in order to respect the users’ privacy.

 The building has been constructed from Beehive’s site-made Hydraform blocks, used in a loadbearing capacity in order to remove the need for reinforced concrete framing.
 Steel roof sheets supported by timber rafters form a simple, functional monopitch roof.
 Unlike many homes in the surrounding area, the Victim Support Unit has running water and electricity throughout, provided for the comfort of the users.
 Bright, bold signage on the building’s exterior proudly proclaims the function of the building, inviting women to access the service when required.